Free places and help with fees

 Bursaries for Entry to Year One of Senior School 2018-2019

-Robert Gordon's College offers free places and reduced fee places to pupils every year for entry in to Secondary 1.
-Approximately £1.5m was available for our Senior School Bursary Programme in 2016-2017 enabling us to award 24 S1 bursaries to pupils joining the College in August 2017.
+Robert Gordon's College offers free places and reduced fee places to pupils every year for entry in to Secondary 1 awarding 24 S1 bursaries to pupils joining the College in August 2017.

-This is possible with the support of the Aberdeen Endowments Trust, other trusts and funds and the College’s own endowments.
-This is in line with the Charitable purpose of the College and our belief that a Gordon’s education should be available to any child regardless of family income.
+This extensive programme is possible with the support of the Aberdeen Endowments Trust; other trusts and funds; and the College’s own endowments.
+Our bursary support aligns with the Charitable purpose of the College and our belief that a Gordon’s education should be available to any child regardless of family income.

 These Bursaries are awarded using a combination of financial need and merit (as tested in the Joint Entrance Examination).
 This examination is held towards the end of January each year for entry the following August.

 Applications for S1 Bursaries should be made by Tuesday 9 January 2018.
 Application forms and further information are available from the Admissions Office (select Admissions).

 We hope many of your questions regarding bursaries are answered by our FAQ’s and financial assistance schemes summary.